elm/projects/README.md

   2. Know more about how much garbage is produced.

 Perhaps certain functions need to be broken into smaller chunks?
 Perhaps values can be made more monomorphic?
 A great result would be writeups of what you observe when testing things by hand.
 If that is useful, it would be best to make these tests a reproducable part of the library.
 This way any potential changes could be informed by performance implications.

-## Improve Process Bot

-There is [this robot](https://github.com/process-bot/) that goes around on Elm repos, trying to help issues and PRs go smoothly by letting people know about [the contribution-checklist](https://github.com/process-bot/contribution-checklist).
-There are two features that I think it would be great to have:

-  1. Once a thread gets to 10 posts, process-bot would comment and tell people to close it down and (1) close it down and summarize the state of affairs in a new issue, (2) move the discussion somewhere else until it can be made more clear, or (3) keep talking in the closed thread until you decide to do 1 or 2.

-  2. When a PR is opened, have process-bot check a list of people who have given contributors agreements.
-If they have given one, great!
-If not, give them a message telling them how to proceed.

-The relevant code lives in [this repo](https://github.com/process-bot/contribution-checklist).

-## Improve Contributor Agreement Process

-Right now, you need to find [this agreement](https://github.com/elm-lang/elm-compiler/blob/master/ContributorAgreement.pdf), figure out how to fill it in, and figure out how to get it to me.
-This process kind of sucks!

-There are a couple steps we can take towards improving:

-  1. Study how this works in different languages.
-Python, Clojure, etc. Figure out how they manage it, how much work it is, the particular documents, etc.
-  2. Clearly write up the different options and share on the elm-dev mailing list.
-  3. After discussion, possibly make some tools to make this easy to track and integrate with process-bot.

 ## In-browser REPL